WindOfMind/Bondora.ConstructionEquipmentRental/readme.md

 The solution is a self-service system for renting construction equipment.
 Solution is implemented as a two-tier system: a web front-end (ASP.NET Core service and Angular SPA as a client app), and a separate backend service handling the business logic (console application).
 Inter-services communication is based on NServiceBus that allows to use any transport layer (RabbitMQ, MSMQ, Azure Service Bus and so on).
+Using a messaged-based approach provides the possibility to accommodate growth and be scalable.

 Backend service (ConstructionEquipmentRental.Billing) contains handlers that process all input commands and generate invoices.